Reviews You Can Rely On

 Credit: Amber King & Trevor Peterson

-Black Diamond also does not have any modular components that we are aware of, nor are there ways to really slim down on its weight or bulk.
-The only solution is to own a pair of BD Zpoles that are compatible with the pole on top, which omit having to bring the adaptor kit.
-With its super warm design and polyester construction, it's an option for winter camping with the ability to easily be set up on snow or open glaciers.
+Black Diamond also does not have any modular components that we are aware of, nor are there ways to slim down on its weight or bulk.
+The only solution is to own a pair of BD Zpoles compatible with the pole on top, which omits having to bring the adaptor kit.
+Its super warm design and polyester construction makes it an option for winter camping with the ability to easily be set up on snow or open glaciers.

 Set-Up

-As tent experts who have set-up tents a bunch of times, this took us about five minutes to figure out.
+As tent experts who have set up tents many times, this took us about five minutes to figure out.

 black diamond distance adaptor tent ultralight tent review - going into the final steps of assembling the tent. our watch is at...